kk1987/P52s-hackintosh/README.md

   * Alternatively, VoodooHDA can be used.
 It supports enternal mic via combo jack (without auto-switching) but doesn't support HDMI audio.
 Configuration in `Info.plist` need to be updated with `iGain=0, PCM=100, Rec=50`
 * HDMI/DP output
   * TODO
+* TrackPad: works but isn't perfect
+  * No 3- or 4-finger gestures
+  * 2-finger-tap right click doesn't work 99% of the time (2-finger-click works fine)
+  * Scrolling can feel sluggish
+  * Could be disabled by PrtSc key.
+(It won't disable TrackPoint, which mostly works fine)

 ### Not Working / Untested